Apollo AI Assistant: Find, Score, Engage

 Review false positives

-Ask reps which high-scoring records should not have been prioritized and feed that back into criteria.
+Ask the team which high-scoring records should not have been prioritized and feed that back into criteria.

 Coverage